anutron/behavior/Docs/Behavior.Events.md

 Provides mechanism to invoke a Delegator trigger when an instance created by a Behavior filter fires an event.

+### Note

+Behavior executes filters in DOM order.
+For this reason, the `addEvents` filter always fires after Behavior fires it's `apply` event (after it has run through the DOM).
+This means that a) any filter that has a delay on it (and doesn't return an instance on startup) will not work with `addEvent` and b) that any instance that `addEvent` references has already been instantiated.
+So if you are attaching an event to a class that fires, say, a `show` event whenever it changes something, but it does so immediately on instantiation, then that first event will have already been fired before your listener is attached.
+In this case, some additional startup logic is required on your part - either change your DOM accordingly to have a startup state or use `Behavior.Startup` to invoke the proper delegator based on the DOM state.

 ### Example

 	<div data-behavior="addEvent" data-addevent-options="